-Students who began their programme of study following a D.Phil., M.Litt. and M.Sc.(by Research) from 1st October 2007, are required to deposit a hardbound and a digital copy of their thesis with the Bodleian Libraries under Examination Regulations.
+Students who have completed a D.Phil., M.Litt. or M.Sc.(by Research) are required to deposit a hardbound and a digital copy of their thesis with the Bodleian Libraries under Examination Regulations.
 The digital copy should be deposited in the Oxford University Research Archive (ORA).

-Students completing D.Clin.Psych, Doctor of Medicine, M.Phil., Master of Studies in Legal Research (M.St.) or Bachelor of Philosophy (B.Phil.) can voluntarily deposit a digital copy of their thesis into ORA.
+Students who have completed a D.Clin.Psych, Doctor of Medicine, M.Phil., Master of Studies in Legal Research (M.St.) or Bachelor of Philosophy (B.Phil.) can voluntarily deposit a digital copy of their thesis into ORA.
 Oxford alumni are also invited to deposit a digital copy of their thesis in ORA.

 ORA contains a growing collection of digital copies of successful Oxford theses submitted as part of research degree awards.
 ORA provides high visibility and digital preservation for Oxford digital theses and the full content of as many theses as possible are made freely available to be accessed via the Internet.

 They should be used in accordance with the Terms and Conditions of Use.

 Your thesis will be made available online following a selected one or three year embargo period unless you have opted for immediate open access or have been granted dispensation from consultation to extend the embargo on your thesis.